christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__06/18/2021__<br>
+I talked with a peer this morning about MySQL.
+She has experience with SQL and explained that I can use one new query to write all of my queries in and once they are run I don't need to save them.
+She is also going to show me how to run MySQL through the command line instead of the GUI.
+Apparently some DBA people like the GUI and some like using the command line.
+I am open to either.
+Our course has us do it in the GUI but I think the simplicity of the command line appeals to me.
+We will meet tomorrow at 10am to go over how to accomplish that.
+I wonder which camp I will be in?
+Lucky to have her around to show me the ropes.
+Today went smoother.
+I read ahead into the next week material and it explained a lof of the things that I was confused about for this week's exercise and studio.

+<br>__06/17/2021__<br>
+I'm a bit confused on whether to use new queries for each new query.
+I also am not sure if I need to save everything I run in MySQL.
+I am working my way through the Studio for this week.
+I feel like it's a little stop and go.
+<br>In other news - I am joining the Leadership team for my local Women Who Code chapter.
+I am going to be a Network Evangilist.
+I am super excited to volunteer with Women Who Code St. Louis.
+I am super passionate about women in the tech field.
+I am looking forward to helping our chapter grow and be a place of robust support to all who engage with it.
+I will meet with one of the Directors, Nicki on Monday to find out more about my duties in this role.

 <br>__06/16/2021__<br>
 Introduction to SQL more specifically MySQL Workbench today.
 I learned about different types of joining, creating, reading, updating, and deleting tables.
 I had had a small experience with SQL previous to this so it wasn't too foreign.
 It was a nice change of pace to think about database.
 I am looking forward to joining database technology with framework.
 I am getting excited to join all of this together into a project.